kellyjonbrazil/jellex/README.md

 ## TODO
 The project is at a very simple working state.
 Here are some short-term plans:

-- Allow scrolling of the Viewer window
 - Allow switching to `vi` key bindings
 - Allow saving of the input file
 - Allow opening another file within the UI
-- Status bar showing the mode and filename, stats, etc.
+- Status bar showing the mode and filename, etc.